dotNomad/dotfiles/README.md

 ## Install

+1. Clone the repo to the local machine
-Use symlinks for the wanted files
+2. Use symlinks for the wanted files from the repo

 ```
-ln -s ~/development/dotfiles/.zshrc ~/.zshrc
+ln -s ~/code/dotfiles/.zshrc ~/.zshrc
 ```

 ### Git Config